jorgebucaran/fishtape/README.md

 ## Reporting Options

-TAP is a text-based protocol for reporting test results.
+TAP is a simple text-based protocol for reporting test results.
 It's easy to parse for machines and still readable for humans.
-But it isn't the end of it.
 If you are looking for reporting alternatives, see [this list of reporters](https://github.com/substack/tape#pretty-reporters) or try [tap-mocha-reporter](https://github.com/tapjs/tap-mocha-reporter) for an all-in-one solution.

 Once you've downloaded a TAP-compliant reporter and put it somewhere in your `$PATH`, pipe `fishtape` to it.